 Step 3: Fold to form the pleats

-Step 4: With right sides together, fold along the top and bottom folding lines
+Step 4: With right sides together, fold along the top and bottom folding lines. *The bottom fold line can be adjusted such that the folded mask measures 9cm in breadth!

 Step 5: Prepare the side tabs by folding wrong sides together lengthwise.
 Mark out the respective mid-points and sandwich tabs within the folded mask, with raw edges aligned.